 Bitbucket integration

-SmartGit integrates Bitbucket workflows in various places, very similar to the GitHub integration.
-Some behavior can be customized by low-level properties.
+Some integration behavior can be customized by low-level properties.

 Setup

-Token field.
-Finally, confirm the Add Hosting Provider dialog using Add.
+Finally, confirm the Add Hosting Provider dialog by clicking Add.

 Setup using App Password (only basic repository access)